-6 Suburbs With Easy Commutes to D.C.
+6 Suburban Cities With Easy Commutes to Washington D.C.

 Many neighborhoods within Washington, D.C. city limits offer access to Metro trains or buses.
 However, the higher price tag on homes and the hustle and bustle of city life means many folks look for property in the suburbs.
 In the D.C. metro area, that doesn’t mean you need to be left hanging when it comes to your commute.